angular/angular/aio/content/guide/forms-overview.md

 The steps performed in the model to view test.

-1. Use the `favoriteColor` form control instance to set the new value.
+1. Use the `favoriteColor` `FormControl` instance to set the new value.
 1. Query the view for the form input element.
 1. Assert that the new value set on the control matches the value in the input.